 ILVO is responsible for the coordination and scientific follow-up of the Flemish Terminal Sire Testing center.
 Pig farmers can use this tool to select the most suitable terminal sire for their farm based on objective results from independent practical farms.
 ILVO also developed various economic tools and calculation modules for better (business) management.

 ILVO strives for livelihood security and a more stable income for all links in the agrifood chain, through economic business and sector analysis, research into profitability, added value, market competition, organization of sales, consumer preferences, and the role of cities and municipalities.
 In order to convert the theoretical knowledge from the research into recommendations that provide support for business leaders, ILVO builds useful web applications and tools.

 ILVO conducts research into the effect of different types of feed, weather conditions (heat stress), management, and barn environment and layout on the welfare, behavior, physiology, and morphology of pigs.
 ILVO also offers scientific expertise and measurement-technical support for animal welfare assessments in both experimental and practical conditions.

-ILVO develops and validates sensors and algorithms for monitoring animals: eating patterns, drinking patterns, water consumption, weight, lameness, behavior, location, etc. ILVO has a multidisciplinary team with both technical and domain knowledge and combines new sensors with advanced data analysis to create meaningful management support tools.
+ILVO develops and validates sensors and algorithms for monitoring animals: eating patterns, drinking patterns, water consumption, weight, lameness, behavior, location, etc. ILVO has a multidisciplinary team with both technical and domain-wide knowledge and combines new sensors with advanced data analysis to create meaningful management support tools.
 Improving animal welfare is of paramount importance.
 Where possible, the focus is therefore on the level of the individual animal, with dashboards and advice tailored to the farmer.
-Lastly, ILVO holds training courses and presentations on the use of sensors and data on cattle farms.
+Last, ILVO holds training courses and presentations on the use of sensors and data on cattle farms.